cordellbonnieux/states-and-props/README.md

 States and props

 This is not really a project but more of a learning enviroment I have made to understand React.
-I'm creating this repo to track my progress with learning React!
+I'm creating this repo to track my progress.